GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/modules/access-control-rule-disable-access/en.md

 ![Using the "disable access" rule](../../images/acl-rule-disable-access.png "Using the 'disable access' rule")

+## Removing access to all mutations

-Selecting the operation `"mutation"` will also remove access to all mutations in the schema.
+This rule can also be used to remove access to all mutations in the schema.
+For that, select the `"mutation"` operation.